wp-plugins/umbrella-antivirus-hack-protection/readme.txt

 == Screenshots ==

-1. dashboard.png
+1. Dashboard
-2. file-scanner.png
+2. Scan WordPress for unknown files and file modifications by comparing md5 strings.
-3. vulnerabilities.png
+3. Vulnerabilities scanner for themes and plugins.

 == Changelog ==